sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

    Anastasia’s class had higher grades than Bernadette’s class:
    *t*\(31) = 2.1, *p* = 0.04.

-(I wouldn’t actually underline the word “higher” in real life, I’m just doing it to emphasise the point that “higher” corresponds to positive *t*-values).
+(I would not actually underline the word “higher” in real life, I am just doing it to emphasise the point that “higher” corresponds to positive *t*-values).
 On the other hand, suppose the phrasing I wanted to use has Bernadette’s class listed first.
 If so, it makes more sense to